saintlaur/rsg-target/TEMPLATES.md

-        type = "client", -- This specifies the type of event the target has to trigger on click, this can be "client", "server", "command" or "qbcommand", this is OPTIONAL and will only work if the event is also specified event = "Test:Event", -- This is the event it will trigger on click, this can be a client event, server event, command or qbcore registered command, NOTICE: Normal command can't have arguments passed through, QBCore registered ones can have arguments passed through icon = 'fas fa-example', -- This is the icon that will display next to this trigger option, all the icons can be found on fontawesome.com label = 'Test' -- This is the label of this option which you would be able to click on to trigger everything, this has to be a string targeticon = 'fas fa-example' -- This is the icon of the target itself, the icon changes to this when it turns blue on this specific option, this is OPTIONAL item = 'handcuffs', -- This is the item it has to check for, this option will only show up if the player has this item, this is OPTIONAL
+        type = "client", -- This specifies the type of event the target has to trigger on click, this can be "client", "server", "command" or "qbcommand", this is OPTIONAL and will only work if the event is also specified event = "Test:Event", -- This is the event it will trigger on click, this can be a client event, server event, command or qbcore registered command, NOTICE: Normal command can't have arguments passed through, QBCore registered ones can have arguments passed through icon = 'fas fa-example', -- This is the icon that will display next to this trigger option, all the icons can be found on fontawesome.com style = "", -- This is where you can add the following to edit the color of the icon example: "--fa-primary-color: brown; --fa-secondary-color: tan; --fa-secondary-opacity: 1.0;", label = 'Test' -- This is the label of this option which you would be able to click on to trigger everything, this has to be a string targeticon = 'fas fa-example' -- This is the icon of the target itself, the icon changes to this when it turns blue on this specific option, this is OPTIONAL item = 'handcuffs', -- This is the item it has to check for, this option will only show up if the player has this item, this is OPTIONAL